 Within some restrictions, scripts are allowed to change the page's origin of the document.
-They are allowed to change the hostname part of the document origin as far as it's changed to an upper level domain name.
+They are allowed to change the hostname part of the document origin as far as it's changed to an upper-level domain name (a super domain).
 In JavaScript this is done by setting the document.domain property.